// Becoming a BT Cyber Bodhisattva Without a Public IP

 }

-Tools -> Preferences -> BitTorrent: Add tracker servers.
-You can refer to this list [*].
+Tools -> Preferences -> BitTorrent: Add tracker servers, you can refer to #link("https://github.com/ngosang/trackerslist")[this list].

-Tools -> Preferences -> Advanced: Since all incoming connections will have the same IP address after passing through the Nginx reverse proxy, you must check “Allow multiple connections from the same IP address” here.
+Tools -> Preferences -> Advanced: Since all incoming connections will have the same IP after being proxied by Nginx, select "Allow multiple connections from the same IP address" here.